 Name of Director Designation DIN Sh.
 Rudra Sen Sindhu Non- Executive Non-Independent Director 00006999 Sh.
 Kuldeep Singh Solanki Non- Executive Non-Independent Director 00009212 Sh.
 Sarvesh Sindhu Non- Executive Non-Independent Director 06545787 Sh.
-Rame13 P a g e sh Shah Non- Executive Independent Director 00029864 Sh.
+Ramesh Shah Non- Executive Independent Director 00029864 Sh.
 Samai Singh Non- Executive Independent Director 00235036 Smt.
-Renuka Hooda Non- Executive Independent Director 03611979
+Nishi Sabharwal Non- Executive Independent Director 06963293

 In term of the Section 152 of the Companies Act, 2013 and Articles of Association of the Company, Sh.
-Rudra Sen Sindhu (DIN-00006999), non- executive director of the Company, retires by rotation at ensuing Annual General Meeting being eligible, offers himself for re-appointment.
+Kuldeep Singh Solanki (DIN-00009212), non- executive director of the Company, retires by rotation at ensuing Annual General Meeting being eligible, offers himself for re-appointment.
 Your directors recommend his re-appointment as director of the Company.

-Subsequent to year under review, the Board of Directors of the Company on the basis of recommendation of Nomination and Remuneration Committee, at its meeting held on 25th June, 2020 appointed Mr. Ramesh Shah as additional director in capacity of Independent Director and Sh.
-Sarvesh Sindhu as additional director in capacity of Non-executive Non-Independent Director with effect from 25th June, 2020 who hold office up to date of ensuing AGM.
+During the year under review, the Board of Directors of the Company on the basis of recommendation of Nomination and Remuneration Committee, at its meeting held on 25th June, 2020 appointed Mr. Ramesh Shah as an additional director in capacity of Independent Director and Sh.
+Sarvesh Sindhu as an additional director in capacity of Non-executive Non-Independent Director with effect from 25th June, 2020 whose appointment have been regularized at the Annual General Meeting held on 30th September, 2020.